hodagi/api_test/README.md

 This repository provides a simple REST API written in Python using Flask.
 The API can be used for experimenting with chaos engineering techniques and for running end‑to‑end regression tests using `curl`.

+The endpoint functions live in [`controllers.py`](controllers.py) and are referenced from `api_spec.yaml` via `operationId` definitions.
+The server uses [Connexion](https://connexion.readthedocs.io/) to load the OpenAPI specification and dispatch requests to these controller functions.

 ## Requirements

 * Python 3.11+